 Recipient of the 2011 A.S.C.E.
 Robert Horonjeff Award for contributions to Air Transport Engineering

-Member and former Chairman, Transportation Research Board Committee AV070, Aircraft/Airport Compatibility
+Emeritus Member and former Chairman, Transportation Research Board Committee AV070, Aircraft/Airport Compatibility

-Chairman Emeritus, American Association of Airport Executives Subcommittee on Airport Geographic Information Systems
+Founding Chairmen, American Association of Airport Executives Subcommittee on Airport Geographic Information Systems

-former Member, FAA Airport Pavement Working Group
+Former member, FAA Airport Pavement Working Group

-Member, American Society of Civil Engineers, Airfield Pavements Committee, Chairman of Task Committee on Airport Pavement Roughness
+Member, American Society of Civil Engineers, Airfield Pavements Committee, former Chairman of Task Committee on Airport Pavement Roughness

-Member, ASTM, Committee E-17, Vehicle Pavement Interaction
+Former member, ASTM, Committee E-17, Vehicle Pavement Interaction

 The 1978 Air Force Engineering Services Center, Meritorious Achievement Award